HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 **Space Broker system (built on raspberry-pi)**

 The Space Broker system was built on the raspberry-pi.
-The devices and sensors we used include but not limited to LEDs, Light sensors, cooling fan, temperaure sensors, raspberry-pi camera etc. The implementation of the query, modify, maintain methods can be found in the 'Broker_RaspberryPi' folder named query.py, modify.py and maintain.py  (queryspecific.py, modifyspecific.py, maintainspecific.py for the specific locations) respectively (for the user lcoation).
-The fucntionalities for the overhead camera can be found in the location.py file.
+The devices and sensors we used include but not limited to LEDs, Light sensors, cooling fan, temperaure sensors, raspberry-pi camera etc. The implementation of the query, modify, maintain methods can be found in the Broker_RaspberryPi/query.py, Broker_RaspberryPi/modify.py and Broker_RaspberryPi/maintain.py  (Broker_RaspberryPi/queryspecific.py, Broker_RaspberryPi/modifyspecific.py, Broker_RaspberryPi/maintainspecific.py for the specific locations) respectively (for the user lcoation).
+The fucntionalities for the overhead camera can be found in the Broker_RaspberryPi/location.py file.

 # Video Presentation